sc-grads/sc_MuzuvukileNqwiliso_2025/README.md

 # my repo
-This is where the megic happens😂
+This is where the magic happens😂